 Collars still have an important function

-My dogs of course still wear their collars for displaying their local council registration and I still think they are a really valuable and quick way to locate owners of lost pooches to complement micro-chip identification.
+Collars are still important for helping identify your dog if they run loose, and of course to display your local council registration.
 And much like the ancient dog owners of Egypt, who doesn’t love a bit of doggie bling now and then to show off your canine’s style!

-I need to qualify here that while I am generally a huge fan, harnesses too can absolutely have drawbacks.
-The key is to minimise these and know what to look for….a comprehensive topic in itself that I will cover in my next article in the search for the holy harness!
+I need to qualify that while I am generally a huge fan, harnesses too can absolutely have drawbacks.
+The key is to minimise these and know what to look for….a comprehensive topic in itself I will cover in a future article in the search for the holy harness!

 My final caveat for this article is that dogs and their owners are of course individuals.
 While I believe that the right harness for the right dog and owner will better serve the long term wellbeing of dogs in most instances, there will always be exceptions and other options where this is not the case.
 My goal is here is to encourage you to explore as I did whether the option you currently have is potentially serving your dog’s long term wellness.